-Microsoft’s Project Cortex is the latest competitive advantage in the workplace.
-Using artificial intelligence, Project Cortex captures and automatically organizes content from across the organization into topics, which are then delivered through topic cards, topic pages, and knowledge centers—making it easy for people to access valuable insights that are usually hidden away in documents, meetings, and conversations.
+Microsoft’s is the latest competitive advantage in the workplace.
+Using artificial intelligence, Project Cortex captures and automatically organizes content from across the organization into topics, which are then delivered through —making it easy for people to access valuable insights that are usually hidden away in documents, meetings, and conversations.

 However, to fully leverage a new and improved knowledge network that connects the right content with the right people, you’ll first need to review, rethink and update the information you have in your business systems to ensure Project Cortex only works with current, reliable data.